UnnamedOrange/osu-memory/README.md

 # osu-memory

-Yet another memory reader for osu! in C++。
+Yet another memory reader for osu! in C++.

 This project is under consideration.